tsgates/arch-wiki-markdown/wiki/XWiimote.md

 -   Small candles (should have about 30cm distance)
 -   Home made sensor bar ([3])

+Note: xf86-input-xwiimote has support for mouse-emulation via IR using the Option "MotionSource" "ir"

 There is currently no user-space application that enables mouse-emulation with the IR-sensor.
 If you need that, you should consider using the no longer supported cwiid approach.
 However, the